Are you guys all back to work? Are you dealing with long, boring commutes? Someone spoiled Game of Thrones for you? Is the news too depressing?

 Look at the person sitting next to you on the bus.
-Look at the woman in front of you at the bank, the guy behind you at the coffee shop.
+Look at the woman in front of you at the bank, and the guy behind you at the coffee shop.
 They all have a story you can probably relate to.

 Transfer features first-person narrative tales.
 You don’t know these people but you’ll feel close to them by the end of the episode.
 Stories are detailed, facts are clearly articulated.
 You feel like you’re listening to a friend.
 You think you see it coming but you won’t because each personal story has twists and a depth beyond what you probably imagined.